 How Long Should Cord Clamping Be Delayed?

-As mentioned earlier, there is no set rules yet as to when an infant’s cord should be clamped.
-However, several experts and agencies, including the World Health Organization (WHO) suggests than ideal time would be anywhere between one to three minutes.
+As mentioned earlier, there are no set rules yet as to when an infant’s cord should be clamped.
+However, several experts and agencies, including the World Health Organization (WHO), suggest that the ideal time would be anywhere between one to three minutes.

 If you’re pregnant, it’s important to talk with your physician beforehand if you want your baby’s cord clamping delayed.
-The risks of birth injuries and other health issues associated with premature cord clamping provide enough reasons alone for parents to discuss cord clamping with their doctors.
+The risks of birth injuries and other health issues associated with premature cord clamping provide enough reasons alone for parents to discuss the issue with their doctors.